 Back in Europe, in Ljubljana, I obtained a doctorate in Psychology, specialising in psychosomatics and family constellations, translating from German into Italian some works by Bert Hellinger and other German-speaking authors.

 In recent years I have deepened my studies in theology and Eastern philosophies.
-I have a doctorate in Hinduist studies and a master’s degree in Theology from the Faculty of Theology of Lugano.
-I am currently completing a Master in Islamic Theology at Middlesex University in London and Buddhist studies at the Than Hsiang Centre in Malaysia.
+I have a doctorate in Hinduist studies and in Indovedic sciences and philosophy.
+A master’s degree in Theology from the Faculty of Theology of Lugano, a master in Islamic Theology at Middlesex University in London and a master in Buddhist studies at the Than Hsiang Centre in Malaysia.

 I am convinced that spirituality (wrongly confused with religious belief) will be the key that will guide us in the new world that is being born.